-Table IV Damage of offshore net cage in nanji island mariculture submerged in the water.
-Large geometric deformation occurs due external tension and to compression, and the floating and supporting functions are seriously affected.
+seriously affected.
 The main floating pipe of the lighter disaster will also have slight local bending or creases.
 The handrail pipe or joint was broken, a large area collapsed, and a sizeable geometric deformation occurred.
 The column is often disconnected from the connection between the main floating pipe and the handrail pipe, the local column is toppled, and the auxiliary support function is affected.
-The damage to the main column, floating pipe, and handrail directly reduces the floating and supporting functions of the floating frame.
+The damage to the main floating pipe, column, and handrail directly reduces the floating and supporting functions of the floating frame.

 The netting system of offshore net cages mainly plays the role of encircling a closed breeding space.
-The floating frame is disconnected, the force is uneven, and the external impact causes the net to be torn so that a closed breeding space cannot be formed; severe cases, the rope in connecting the net and the floating frame will be pulled off, and the net will fall off locally or wholly.
+The floating frame is disconnected, the force is uneven, and the external impact causes the net to be torn so that a closed breeding space cannot be formed; in severe cases, the rope connecting the net and the floating frame will be pulled off, and the net will fall off locally or wholly.